-Pre-configured system screens are available to system administrators.
+Bitfocus creates and maintains screens that we make available to all customers.
 These screens collect common data, such as the HUD HMIS Data Elements.
-These screens are not editable but can be copied to create custom screens.
-System administrators can create custom screens, either by copying and editing system screens or creating new ones.
+System administrators can’t edit these screens, but they can copy them to create custom screens.
+System administrators can also create custom screens from scratch.

-To view existing screens or create a new one, click on the Launchpad and navigate to Setup > Screens (figure 1).
+To view existing screens or create a new one, click the Launchpad and navigate to Setup > Screens.

 If you want to create a screen based on an existing screen, you can use the Copy function.

 |Note: when copying and modifying a screen identified as System, please check with our Technical Support Team before deleting any fields to avoid incomplete data for Federal reporting (if applicable).|

 Once you click the Copy icon, the copied screen will appear in the list of screens.
 You can then click the Edit icon to modify.

 Creating New Screens

 To create a new screen, click Add Screen.
 Enter a Screen Name and Screen Type.
 Note: you can change the Screen Type later, unless it is a Profile Screen.